 Remember: Your customers will be looking for keywords that match exactly what appears on your website, blogs, or social media platforms.

-Therefore, it’s important to select appropriate — and specific — keywords that define your products.
-Once you’ve compiled a list of keywords, you’ll be in a position to incorporate them into the content you create.
+Therefore, selecting appropriate — and specific — keywords that define your products is important.
+Once you’ve compiled a list of keywords, you’ll be able to incorporate them into the content you create.

 Publish helpful, valuable content consistently